- Red Hat Satellite or Capsule 6.x

 screensession in order to preserve the task from stopping if you'll be disconnected.

 repairprocedure requires extra disk space to proceed.
-Ensure your free disk space on the relevant logical volume is of at least the size of current mongo DB size, increased by 2GB.
+Ensure your free disk space on the relevant logical volume is of at least the size of current mongo DB size (

 mongodservice being stopped):